 Imagine for a moment if the brand Brawny used the thinnest, most delicate font available.
 It would likely result in a dramatic decrease in overall sales.
 So, ensure that you consider what font would be most appropriate for the product or service that you offer to your customers.

 Making the wrong decision could cost you in the future.

 An improperly placed logo could throw off the entire package design.
-Some of the best business advice you will ever receive is to prioritize proper logo placement when creating a package for your product.
+Some of the best business advice you will ever receive is to prioritize proper logo placement when creating a custom boxes for shipping.

 Put simply, it should be arranged in a way that visually flows well.
 It should not be too big, as it may obstruct the rest of the package or distract the customer.